-I’ve included cryptocurrency on this roundup as it is a useful form of payment and transferring for international travellers.
-As we have seen in the virtual banks section, cryptocurrency is seeping into mainstream acceptance as a form of payment and store of value.
+I’ve included cryptocurrency in this roundup as it is a useful form of payment and transferring for international travellers.
+As we have seen in the virtual banks’ section, cryptocurrency is seeping into mainstream acceptance as a form of payment and store of value.

-Even if you think that the Bitcoin price is a bubble, cryptocurrency and blockchain technology is here to stay.
+Even if you think that Bitcoin is not for you, cryptocurrency and blockchain technology is here to stay.
 You don’t want to be that guy who said that the internet will fail.
 Rather than dismissing cryptocurrency completely, it’s worth becoming crypto literate.
 This is a large topic that goes beyond the scope of this post, so spend some time to research if you are not up to speed with the crypto world.

-Cryptocurrency as it stands now is like being back at the early days of the internet.
+Cryptocurrency, as it stands now, is like being back in the early days of the internet.
 The leading cryptocurrencies now might be like the Netscape of the early nineties and replaced completely in a few years by something else.

 Continuing with the mid-nineties analogy, the cryptocurrency exchange market resembles the early internet in that there is no dominant brand like Google or Amazon yet, which is probably a good thing.